 |44||East Timorese Chapel – to be built||East Timorese Community|

-1. Our Lady of Vailankanni, Candle Chapel Pakistani Community
+1. Our Lady of Vailankanni, Candle Chapel

 Vailankanni is a village seven miles from Nagapattinam in South India.
 That place has been chosen by our Lady as a place of predilection for granting innumerable favours to the poor, solace to the sick and offspring to the barren.
 Today Vailankanni has become the Lourdes of the orient.

-5. St Joseph Chapel Polish Community
+5. St Joseph Chapel

 A prayer to Saint Joseph: Saint Joseph, patron of the Universal Church, watch over the Church as carefully as you watched over Jesus; help protect It and guide It.
 Obtain for us a pure, humble, charitable mind, and perfect resignation to the Divine Will.
-Be our guide, our father, and our model through life, that we may merit to die as you did in the arms of Jesus and Mary.
+Be our guide, father, and model through life, so that we may merit to die as you did in the arms of Jesus and Mary.

 6. St Mary of the Cross (MacKillop) Chapel